-The Bank proactively manages impact of IRRBB as a part of its ALM activities.
 ALM policy defines different types of interest rate risks that are to be monitored, measured and controlled.
 ALCO approves strategies for managing IRRBB at the desired level.
-Further, ALCO periodically gives direction for management of interest rate risk on the basis of its expectations of future interest rates.
+The ALCO periodically gives direction for management of interest rate risk on the basis of its expectations of future interest rates.
 Based on the guidance, SRMG primarily manages the IRRBB with the help of various tools i.e. gap analysis, earnings at risk (EaR), duration of equity (DoE) and stress testing for basis risk which are monitored on a fortnightly basis.
 These tools are as follows: